KoRIOz675/DnDCharacterApp/README.md

 ## Recommendations

-I recommend that ou still have the books on other platforms (DnD Beyond, physical, etc.) as this app doesn't give book's information.
+I recommend that ou still have the books on other platforms (DnDBeyond, physical, etc.) as this app doesn't give book's information.

 ## Project status